toriato/stable-diffusion-webui-daam/README.md

 # How to use

-Select "Daam script" from the script drop-down.
+After installation "Attention Heatmap" appears as its own submenu below the generation settings/above the script dropdown.
 Enter the 'attention text' (must be a string contained in the prompt ) and run.
 An overlapping image with a heatmap for each attention will be generated along with the original image.
 Images will now be created in the default output directory.